Engine Classics: Best Carb For Chevy 305, 327 & 283

 And you know what…it works perfectly.
 This is a 600 CFM gem, but once again I advise casual users to steer away from it.

-This is in no way an extensive list per se, but it is a rundown on the most optimal choice for the majority of Chevy setups.
+This list is not extensive per se, but it is a rundown on the most optimal choice for the majority of setups.

-Hopefully, it helped you out.
-I’m particularly shocked to see so many sites recommend superfluous CFM-rated carbs too – hopefully, I made a strong case why I think these are overkill for most drivers.
+I’m particularly shocked to see some sites recommend superfluous CFM-rated carbs too – hopefully, I made a strong case for why I think these are overkill for most drivers.

-Related to that, I’d be glad to hear you out – what brands have you run on your Chevy engine?
+I’d be glad to hear you out – what brands have you run on your small block Chevy?
 Did you prefer a Quadratec or an Edelbrock?
 Or a Holley enthusiast?

 Drop a comment and let me know!